gkotian/gkotian.github.io/travels/_posts/2010-06-13-the-search-for-a-power-adaptor.md

 title: The search for a power adaptor
 categories:
 - Colombia
-excerpt: Everyday I would go on long walks looking for shops selling electronics.
-I was looking to buy a replacement adaptor for my laptop, which by now I was sure was lost.
 ---

 Everyday I would go on long walks looking for shops selling electronics,